 What Is an Intellectual Disability?

-Intellectual disability (or ID) is a term used when a person has certain limitations in cognitive functioning and skills, including communication, social and self-care skills.
-These limitations can cause a child to develop and learn more slowly or differently than a typically developing child.
-Intellectual disability can happen any time before a child turns 18 years old, even before birth.
+Intellectual disability (or ID) is a term used when a person has certain limitations in cognitive functioning and skills, including conceptual, social and practical skills, such as language, social and self-care skills.
+These limitations can cause a person to develop and learn more slowly or differently than a typically developing person.
+Intellectual disability can happen any time before a person turns 22 years old, even before birth.

 Intellectual disability is the most common developmental disability.

 According to the American Association of Intellectual and Developmental Disabilities, an individual has intellectual disability if he or she meets three criteria: